On Dense Tetrahedra in Binary Sphere Packings: Introduction

 Basically, the principle of computer-assisted proof is to make the computer do the verification work that would take too much time for a human -- typically verifying a large number of cases.
 A classical example is the proof of the 4-color theorem, generally considered to be the first theorem proved with the help of a computer.
 Surprisingly, the verification of a continuum of cases can sometimes also be done with the help of a computer, in particular with the help of {\em interval arithmetic}.
 The first such example is the proof by Tucker in 2002 of the 14-th Smale's problem (namely, the Lorenz attractor exhibits the property of a strange attractor) \cite{Tuc02}.
 Another remarkable example -- especially for the problem we are interested in here -- is Hales' proof of the aforementioned Kepler conjecture between 1998 and 2005 \cite{Hal05}.
 Several other examples of famous problems solved in this way are listed in \cite{Hal14}.
 Here, the proof of Theorem~\ref{th:main} consisted in recursively halving the tetrahedron set into millions of small blocks, on each of which the density can be suitably bounded from above.
 The interest of the proof lies more in the way in which the computations are carried out and optimized than in its own mathematical content.

 To conclude this (long) introduction, let us return briefly to Fejes T\'oth's proof of the maximum density of a packing of unit disks.
-This proof is not based on the Delaunay decomposition of plane, but on its dual: the {\em Voronoï decomposition}.
-The Voronoï cell of a sphere is defined as the set of points of the space that are closer to that sphere than to any other one.
-In \cite{FT43}, Fejes T\'oth proves that the densest Voronoï cell in a packing of unit disks is a regular hexagon circumscribed to a disk.
+This proof is not based on the Delaunay decomposition of plane but on the Voronoi decomposition.
+Recall that the {\bf Voronoi decomposition} of a set of points $\mathcal{S}$ is the partition of the plane whose elements, called cells, each consist of a point of $\mathcal{S}$ together with all points of the plane that are closer to that point than to any other point in $\mathcal{S}$.
+In \cite{FT43}, Fejes T\'oth proves that the densest cell of a Voronoi decomposition of the centers of a packing of unit disks is a regular hexagon circumscribed to a disk.
 The proof follows since the density of such a cell is the optimal density (Fig.~\ref{fig:intro6}, left).

 In the same paper, Fejes T\'oth proposed the so-called {\em dodecahedral conjecture}: the densest Voronoi cell in a packing of unit spheres in $\mathbb{R}^3$ is a regular dodecahedron circumscribed to a sphere (Fig.~\ref{fig:intro6}, center).
 A computer-assisted proof of this conjecture was established by Hales and McLaughlin in 2010 \cite{HL10}.
 Once again, there is a problem of frustration, since the regular dodecahedron, as the regular tetrahedron, does not tile the space.
 Nevertheless, the upper bound on the density of a packing of unit spheres derived from the validity of the dodecahedral conjecture was the first progress since \cite{Rog58}, before Hales finally proved Kepler's conjecture shortly afterwards, using a sophisticated hybrid space decomposition between Voronoi cells and Delaunay tetrahedra.